Food & Yard Waste - Apartment/Condo Owners

 Free Kitchen Food Waste Buckets for All Units at Your Property!

 After signing up, the FORC can register to attend an optional training and qualify the property for free kitchen buckets for all units at the property.
 To register for the next FORC training in 2015, contact registrar Mason Giem at (206) 684-5223 or email@example.com.
-The January 27 training is now full.
-The next available training is March 11, 5-7 PM, in the Loyal Heights neighborhood.
+The March 11th training is now full.
+The next available training is April 23rd, 1-3 PM, downtown Seattle.

 Resources for Success at Your Property